Fast Approximation of the Sliced-Wasserstein Distance Using Concentration of Random Projections: Introduction

 In this paper, we adopt a different perspective and leverage concentration results on random projections to approximate SW: previous work showed that, under relatively mild conditions, the typical distribution of low-dimensional projections of high-dimensional random variables is close to some Gaussian law \cite{sudakov1978,diaconis1984}.
 Recently, this phenomenon has been illustrated with a bound in terms of the Wasserstein distance \cite{reeves2017}: let $\{X_i\}_{i=1}^d$ be a sequence of real random variables with distribution $\mu_d$, such that $X_1, \dots, X_d$ are independent with finite fourth-order moments; then, $\bbE[\wassersteinD[](\thsss \mu, \lawGauss_\mu)^2]$ goes to zero as $d$ increases, where $\lawGauss_\mu$ is a univariate Gaussian distribution whose variance depends on $\mu_d$ and the expectation is taken with respect to a Gaussian variable $\theta$.
 This result has very recently been used to bound the ``maximum-sliced distance'' between any probability measure and its Gaussian approximation \cite{goldt2021}.
 In our work, we use it to design a novel technique that estimates SW with a simple \emph{deterministic} formula.
 As opposed to Monte Carlo, our method does not depend on a finite set of random projections, therefore it eliminates the need of tuning the hyperparameter $L$ and can lead to a significant computational time reduction.
+Besides, our proposal is quite different from the aforementioned variants of SW which consist in selecting ``informative'' projection directions: these alternatives are defined as optimization problems whose resolution is challenging (e.g., \cite[Section 3.2]{nguyen2021distributional}) and are then computed by finding an approximate solution.
+This incurs an additional computational cost and estimation error, while our method directly approximates SW (thus, does not define an alternative distance) via simple deterministic operations, does not rely on any hyperparameters, and comes with theoretical guarantees on its induced error.

 The important steps to formulate our approximate SW are summarized as follows.
 We first define an alternative SW whose projection directions are drawn from the same Gaussian distribution as in \cite{reeves2017}, instead of uniformly on the unit sphere, and establish its relation with the original SW.
 By combining this property with \cite[Theorem 1]{reeves2017}, we bound the absolute difference between SW applied to any two probability measures ${\mu_d}$, ${\nu_d}$ on $\Rd$, and the Wasserstein distance between the univariate Gaussians $\lawGauss_{\mu_d}$, $\lawGauss_{\nu_d}$.
 Then, we explain why the mean parameters of ${\mu_d}$ and ${\nu_d}$ should necessarily be zero for the approximation error to decrease as $d$ grows.
 Nevertheless, we show that it is not a limiting factor, by exploiting the following decomposition of SW: SW between $\mu_d, \nu_d$ can be equivalently written as the sum of the \emph{difference between their means} and the SW between the \emph{centered versions} of $\mu_d, \nu_d$.